 My travels have brought me to many parks around the world with many interesting signs.
 Sometimes these were not intended to be amusing but poor translation has resulted in unintentional humour.
 However, this sign made me laugh for two reasons; first, it implies that theft of wildlife might be a problem in this particular area.
 Second, it advises potential thieves that they need only transport the wildlife outside the bounds of Europe to be immune from potential detection.
 One can only wonder whether a prosecution would result from a bird naturally migrating to another location.

-Anyway, humour aside, there was but one reason for visiting the park today, and that was Cobra (#907), the latest of the so-called bobsled coasters from Gerstlauer.
+Anyway, humour aside, there was one primary reason for visiting Paultons Park today, and that was Cobra (#909), the latest of the so-called bobsled coasters from Gerstlauer.
 The only thing wrong with these rides is the name, as a bobsled refers to something completely different; the name wild mouse would be infinitely more appropriate.
 Be that as it may, this model feels much the same as the others; a good family level attraction, easy enough for children to enjoy while powerful enough for teenagers and adults too.
 In short, a winner.

-We rode both production coasters, Flying Frog (#908) and Stinger (#909), before happening upon a rather unique pair of walkthroughs.
+We rode both production coasters, Flying Frog (#910) and Stinger (#911), before happening upon a rather unique pair of walkthroughs.
 First up was based on the Wind in the Willows, with the whole story being told through music and animatronics.
-This was followed by a fascinating exhibit on Romany Gypsies, which would not have been out of place in a museum anywhere in the world.
-It featured an impressive collection of artifacts as well as the occasional animatronic to hold the interests of the younger folks.
+This was followed by a fascinating and in-depth exhibit on Romany Gypsies, which would not have been out of place in a museum anywhere in the world.
+It featured an impressive collection of artefacts as well as the occasional animatronic to hold the interests of the younger folks.
 Attractions of this calibre are rarely found in theme parks, and they are nice to see.